 Hepatitis B is a virus that is passed from one person to another through blood or sexual fluids.
-Hepatitis B infection can be temporary and can clear on its own, or can develop into chronic or long-term infection.
-Over time, chronic infection can cause the liver tissue to become scarred, and eventually lead to serious liver damage which can cause the liver to shut down.
-There is a high risk for liver cancer when infected with Hepatitis B. There is a vaccine to prevent Hepatitis B, which is safe and effective and is provided in 3 doses.
+Hepatitis B infection can be temporary and can clear on its own, or it can develop into a chronic or long-term infection.
+Over time, this chronic infection can cause the liver tissue to become scarred, and eventually lead to serious liver damage which can cause the liver to shut down.
+Furthermore, there is a high risk for liver cancer when infected with Hepatitis B. However, there is a vaccine to prevent Hepatitis B, which is safe, effective and provided in 3 doses.

 You are not alone, Hepatitis B affects millions of people worldwide…

 Dr. Su Wang is the assistant director of medical affairs at the Charles B. Wang Community Health Center in New York.
 She learned of her Hepatitis B infection after giving blood as a college student and later learned that her mother also has Hepatitis B. Watch Video >